vishvjeet-thakur/ChatGPT-Clone-/README.md

 Groq provides fast AI inference.
 Get your API key from [Groq Console](https://console.groq.com/) and configure it in the environment variables.

+### Mem0 AI Memory Setup

+Mem0 AI provides intelligent memory management.
+Get your API key from [Mem0 AI](https://mem0.ai/) and configure it in the environment variables.
+The memory system will automatically:

+- Store conversation interactions for authenticated users
+- Retrieve relevant memories based on current context
+- Provide personalized responses using historical context
+- Maintain user privacy with isolated memory spaces

 ## 📱 Usage

 ### Basic Chat